phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

  // * DeBrolieModel uses the same electron model as superclass BohrModel, so there is no DeBroglieElectron.
  ```

+### Extra Credit

-For the quantum atomic models, these additional classes are interesting.
+For the quantum atomic models, these additional classes are critical.
 See their documentation for details.

 * `PhotonAbsorptionModel`
 * `SchrodingerQuantumNumbers`